-The Company has made equity investments in affiliated companies that are involved in the commercialization of "Yahoo!" branded online properties, such as versions of YAHOO! localized for foreign markets.
-The Company currently intends to continue to make significant additional investments in such companies from time to time in the future, as well as other companies involved in the development of technologies or services that are complementary or related to the Company's business.
+The Company has made equity investments in affiliated companies that are involved in the commercialization of Yahoo!-branded online properties, such as versions of Yahoo! localized for foreign markets.
+The Company currently intends to continue to make significant additional investments in such companies from time to time in the future, as well as other companies involved in the development of technologies or services that are complementary or related to the Company's business, such as the December 1997 investments in GeoCities and AudioNet.
 These affiliated companies typically are in an early stage of development and may be expected to incur substantial losses.
 As a result, the Company has recorded and expects to continue to record a share of the losses in such affiliates attributable to the Company's ownership, which losses have had and will continue to have an adverse effect on the Company's results of operations.
-Furthermore, there can be no assurance that any investments in such companies will result in any return nor can there be any assurance as to the timing of any such return, or that the Company will not lose its entire investment.
+Furthermore, there can be no assurance that any investments in such companies will result in any return, nor can there be any assurance as to the timing of any such return, or that the Company will not lose its entire investment.

-MANAGEMENT OF POTENTIAL GROWTH
+MANAGEMENT OF POTENTIAL GROWTH AND INTEGRATION OF ACQUISITIONS

-The Company's recent growth has placed, and is expected to continue to place, a significant strain on its managerial, operational and financial resources.
-To manage its potential growth, the Company must continue to implement and improve its operational and financial systems and to expand, train and manage its employee base.
-The Company also expects that its operational and management systems will face additional strain as a result of the Company's recent acquisition of Four11 Corporation.
+The Company's recent growth has placed, and is expected to continue to place, a significant strain on its managerial, operational, and financial resources.
+To manage its potential growth, the Company must continue to implement and improve its operational and financial systems and to expand, train, and manage its employee base.
 The process of managing advertising within large, high traffic Web sites such as those in the Yahoo! network is an increasingly important and complex task.
-The Company relies on both internal and licensed third party advertising inventory management and analysis systems.
-To the extent that any extended failure of the Company's advertising management system results in incorrect advertising insertions, the Company may be exposed to "make good" obligations with its advertising customers, which, by displacing advertising inventory, could defer advertising revenues and thereby have a material adverse effect on the Company's business, operating results and financial condition.
-Failure of the Company's advertising management systems to effectively track and provide accurate and timely reports on advertising results also could negatively effect the Company's relationships with advertisers and thereby have an adverse effect on the Company's business.
-There can be no assurance that the Company's systems, procedures or controls will be adequate to support the Company's operations or that Company management will be able to achieve the rapid execution necessary to fully exploit the Company's market opportunity.
-Any inability to effectively manage growth, if any, could have a material adverse effect on the Company's business, operating results and financial condition.
+The Company relies on both internal and licensed third-party advertising inventory management and analysis systems.
+To the extent that any extended failure of the Company's advertising management system results in incorrect advertising insertions, the Company may be exposed to "make good" obligations with its advertising customers, which, by displacing advertising inventory, could defer advertising revenues and thereby have a material adverse effect on the Company's business, operating results, and financial condition.
+Failure of the Company's advertising management systems to effectively track and provide accurate and timely reports on advertising results also could negatively affect the Company's relationships with advertisers and thereby have an adverse effect on the Company's business.
+There can be no assurance that the Company's systems, procedures, or controls will be adequate to support the Company's operations or that Company management will be able to achieve the rapid execution necessary to fully exploit the Company's market opportunity.
+Any inability to effectively manage growth, if any, could have a material adverse effect on the Company's business, operating results, and financial condition.